-- The State Cheerleading Coordinator is Pam Carter who may be reached at: pcarters@aol.com.
-Penny Pitts Mitchell is the GHSA Associate Director in the GHSA office and can be reached at pennypitts@ghsa.net. - 2.
+- 1. The state director for cheerleading is Penny Pitts Mitchell penny@ghsa.net at the GHSA office..
+Pam Carter is the state coordinator for competitive cheerleading and cheerleading officials.
+She can be reached at penny@ghsa.net at the GHSA office..
+Pam Carter is the state coordinator for competitive cheerleading and cheerleading officials.
+She can be reached at penny@ghsa.net at the GHSA office..
+Pam Carter is the state coordinator for competitive cheerleading and cheerleading officials.
+She can be reached at penny@ghsa.net at the GHSA office.. - 2.
 Schools may have only one (1) varsity-level competitive team. - 3.
 All cheerleaders must: - a.
 Be eligible according to academic standards and applicable transfer rules and must be declared eligible by the GHSA office on the proper eligibility form.
 Coaches are responsible for submitting this information to the GHSA office electronically. - b.
 Have a physical exam on file in the school office before trying out, practicing, or performing. - 4.
 All coaches must complete a yearly GHSA Spirit Rules Clinic and pass the yearly GHSA test for competition and spirit (basketball and/or football) coaches.
 The GHSA member schools of coaches who do not meet both these requirements will be fined.
 This requirement also applies to all community coaches, regardless of the sport coached. - 5.
 It is mandatory that every coach in each GHSA sport (including Community Coaches, Student Teachers, and Interns) participate in a free, online course on concussion management prepared by the NFHS and available at www.nfhslearn.com at least every two years beginning with the 2013-14 school year.
 (GHSA Constitution and By-Laws 2.68) - 6.
 Each school must distribute to every athlete and his/her parent/guardian an information sheet that includes: the dangers of concussion injuries, the signs/symptoms of concussion, and the concussion management protocol outlined in this by-law.
 This sheet must be signed by the parent/guardian of each athlete and a copy kept on file at the school.
 (GHSA Constitution and By-Laws 2.68)